Back to top

 • the public office’s risk profile.

-Decisions regarding enforcement are made by the Executive Director.
+Decisions regarding enforcement are made by the Executive Director, State Records NSW.

 Enforcement actions can include:

-• identification of non-compliant public offices in the SARA Annual Report
+• identification of a non-compliant public office in the State Records NSW Annual Report (section 20(2) of the State Records Act)

-• escalation of the matter to the relevant Minister or a coordinating authority (e.g. Office of Local Government, Secretary of the relevant Department), or
+• escalation of the matter to the relevant Minister (section 17 of the State Records Act) or a coordinating authority (e.g. Office of Local Government, Secretary of the relevant Department)

 • legal actions taken using the provisions of the State Records Act.